-Consider the closed-loop system configuration in Figure 3.2, where the normalized parameter uncertainties block Δ is pulled out of the plant as it was described earlier.
+Consider the closed-loop system configuration in Figure (3.2), where the normalized parameter uncertainties block Δ is pulled out of the plant as it was described earlier.
 P(s) is the open-loop plant dynamics and K(s) is the control system wrapped around the plant, and we assume that the closed-loop system without the block Δ is stable.
-The plant is connected to the uncertainty block Δ by the inputs and outputs w_p and z_p .
-It is also connected to the controller K(s) by the inputs and outputs u_c and y_m .
-The input (w) is a disturbance input, such as, a wind-gust velocity.
-The output (z) is a performance criterion that should not exceed certain limits.
-For example, an angle of attack or sideslip that should be kept small in order to minimize structural loads.
-According to the previous definition the system is robust when the μ of the transfer function between w_p and z_p is less than 1 at all frequencies.

-Nominal performance, that is, without uncertainties means that the magnitude of μ of the transfer function between the disturbance inputs (w) and the performance criteria (z) is less than 1 at all frequencies.
-For example, a wind disturbance w should not violate the max (α) criterion in output z.
-To apply this criterion, however, the transfer path of P(s) between w and z must be properly scaled to unity.
-For example, if we know that the maximum disturbance (w) is let's say 30 (ft/sec) we include a gain of 30 at the plant input w, and if we know that the maximum acceptable angle of attack is, let's say 4 (deg), we include a gain of (1/4) at the plant output z.
-After scaling the nominal plant inputs and outputs we can analyze nominal performance which is: the magnitude of the scaled P(s) between w and z should be less than 1 at all frequencies.
-Then we can say that we achieved "Nominal Performance".

-We can go one step further and analyze "Robust Performance".
-Robust Performance is when we satisfy both: robustness and performance simultaneously, meaning that not only the uncertainties will not drive the system to instability but the performance requirement between w and z is also satisfied in the presence of uncertainties.
-This happens, when the μ of the transfer function between the combined input vector [wp, w] and the combined output vector [zp, z] of the scaled plant P(s) is less than 1 at all frequencies.
+The plant is connected to the uncertainty block Δ by means of the inputs and outputs w_p and z_p .
+It is also connected to the controller K(s) by means of the inputs and outputs w_p and z_p .
+It is a disturbance input, such as, a wind-gust velocity.
+The output (z) is a performance criterion that should be kept within certain limits.
+For example, an angle of attack or sideslip, which should not be allowed to exceed a certain value in order to minimize structural loads.
+According to the previous definition the system is robust when the μ of the transfer function between (w_p and z_p) is less than 1 at all frequencies.
+Nominal performance, that is, performance without uncertainties means that the wind disturbance (w) does not violate the max (α) criterion in output (z).
+This happens when the μ of the transfer function between the disturbance inputs (w) and the performance criteria (z) is less than 1 at all frequencies.
+The transfer path of P(s) between (w) and (z) is assumed to be normalized to unity.
+For example, if we know that the maximum disturbance (w) is let's say 30 (ft/sec) we include a gain of 30 at the plant input (w), and if we know that the maximum acceptable angle of attack is, let's say 4 (deg), we include a gain of (1/4) at the plant output (z).
+After including the scaling gains within the plant we specify the performance requirement, which is: the magnitude of the scaled P(s) between (w) and (z) should be less than 1 at all frequencies.
+When the plant P(s) satisfies this requirement then we can say that we have achieved "Nominal Performance".
+We can go one step further and define "Robust Performance".
+This happens when we satisfy both: robustness and performance simultaneously, meaning that not only the uncertainties will not drive the system to instability but at the same time they will not violate the performance requirement between w and z.
+This happens, when the μ of the transfer function between the combined input vector [wp, w] and the output vector [zp, z] of the scaled plant P(s) is less than 1 at all frequencies.

-Creating Dynamic Models for Robustness Analysis
+Creating Robustness Analysis Models

-Now that we have covered the background information for robustness analysis our next job is to generate plants P(s) for analyzing the missile robustness for both pitch and lateral by performing separate analysis.
-We will define 24 parameter uncertainties for the coupled pitch and lateral vehicle, 8 of them are longitudinal and 16 are in the lateral directions.
-The coupled vehicle model with uncertainties will be separated into two systems: a pitch system with 8 uncertainty I/Os, and a lateral system with 16 uncertainty I/Os.
+Now that we have covered the background information for robustness analysis our next challenge is to generate the missile robustness analysis plants P(s) for both pitch and lateral and to analyze them separately.
+We are going to define 24 parameter uncertainties for the combined pitch and lateral coupled model, 8 of them are longitudinal and 16 are lateral.
+The coupled vehicle model with uncertainties will be separated in two systems: a pitch system with 8 uncertainty I/Os, and a lateral system with 16 uncertainty I/Os.

-3.1.1 Pitch System Robustness Analysis
+3.1 Pitch System Robustness Analysis